Back to National Guide

 • Public liability insurance and workers compensation (non-negotiable for roof work)

-• A written quote that itemises: pressure wash, repairs (tiles, ridge caps), primer, topcoats, paint brand, and a clear statement of what is and is not included
+• A written quote that itemises: pressure wash, tile repairs (quantity), ridge cap re-bedding and re-pointing (linear metres), primer, topcoats, paint brand and product line, and whether solar panel removal is included or excluded

 • Proof of Safe Work Australia height safety compliance

-Red flags: a quote dramatically below market (often means skipped prep, no primer, or watered-down paint), no mention of ridge cap work on a tiled roof over 15 years old, or pressure to sign quickly.
+Worth checking: a quote dramatically below the $25–$40/m² range (often means skipped prep, no primer, or watered-down paint), no mention of ridge cap work on a tiled roof over 15 years old, or pressure to sign without a site inspection.
 Roof painting has a higher incidence of dodgy operators than most painting categories.
-Check reviews, ask for recent project addresses, and verify the licence.
+Check reviews, ask for recent project addresses, and verify the licence online.

 How We Calculate

-Estimates are based on current licensed Painter rates in the Sydney metro area, adjusted for roof type and property age.
+Estimates are based on current licensed Painter rates in the Sydney metro area, with per-m² rates of $25–$40 adjusted for roof type, property age, and condition.
 All prices include GST.
 Figures cover standard residential roof restoration including wash, repair, and paint.
-Structural repairs, full re-roofing, and solar panel removal are excluded.
+Structural repairs, full re-roofing, slate restoration, and solar panel removal/reinstallation are excluded.

 Know what you need?